xros/jsonpyes/README.rst

 Alexander Liu

--  To import raw JSON data files to ElasticSearch using Python in one line of commands
+-  To import raw JSON data files to ElasticSearch in one line of commands

 Installation
 ~~~~~~~~~~~~